vishaln15/techworld/README.md

     - Run this on browser: http://localhost:5000/api/users/createAdmin
     - This returns and renders an admin email and password object.
     - Run this on browser: http://localhost:5000/api/products
     - Creates a sample product in MongoDB database.
+    - Additionally, import the **products.json** file in MongoDB Compass to directly populate the products.

 6. Admin Login